Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V
 **Duration:** Instantaneous

-You unleash a string of insults laced with subtle Enchantments at a creature you can see within range.
-If the target can hear you (though it need not understand you), it must succeed on a Wisdom :d20-save: **Saving Throw** or take 1d4 psychic damage and have :d20-disadv: **Disadvantage** on the next :d20-attack: **Attack Roll** it makes before the end of its next turn.
+You unleash a string of insults laced with subtle enchantments at one creature you can see or hear within range.
+The target must succeed on a Wisdom saving throw or take 1d6 Psychic damage and have Disadvantage on the next attack roll it makes before the end of its next turn.

-This spell's damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).
+***Cantrip Upgrade.*** This spell's damage increases by 1d6 when you reach certain Bard levels: 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 ### Word of Radiance

 *Evocation cantrip*

 **Casting Time:** :rsc-action: **Action**